 But the pandemic highlighted forces that were already in place.
 Without adequate support such as good childcare and equal distribution of labor, women were forced to make painful choices between career and family during that difficult time.
 You don’t recover from that overnight.
 Once out of the workforce, it becomes even harder to break back in.

 With that in mind, it’s incredibly important that you support the women you do have on your team.
 By tackling age-old issues like likeability bias and lack of benefits, you can foster a workplace that encourages female leadership and advancement.
 And when you have a more diverse leadership team, you’ll be more likely to draw in further diverse talent.

 To help you figure this out, here’s a candid, no-bullshit, non-exhaustive list of ways you can better support the female-identifying employees that work with you.

 Challenge “Likeability” Bias

-This action item is a big part of company culture, something we’d like to think we know a bit about here at DotConnect.
+Safety and inclusion is a big part of company culture, and it’s something we’d like to think we know a bit about here at DotConnect.

 If you’re not sure if your team feels comfortable communicating their needs, just ask them.
 An anonymous survey is a good place to start.

 Remember, a work culture that’s safe and inclusive starts with leadership.
 To stay ahead of the curve, management should try incorporating some aspects of conscious leadership into their management style.
 This means taking ownership of your own feelings, not projecting them onto other people through anger or micromanagement.

 This shows respect.
 It shows your team that you value them as people, not just machines.
 In a culture of secrecy and competition, there’s no trust, and you will not get feedback about how to improve, even if you ask for it.
 In a culture of genuine openness and compassion, you can more easily collaborate and communicate to create a safe space where everyone feels seen and heard.